minimagick/minimagick/README.md

 end # the command gets executed
 ```

-The yielded builder is an instance of `MiniMagick::Tool::Mogrify`.
+The yielded builder is an instance of `MiniMagick::Tool`.
 To learn more
 about its interface, see [Metal](#metal) below.

 ### Attributes